Managing your boss means establishing the type of great work relationship with your boss that helps you advance your career.

 This post showed you how to manage your manager to make him love you -and promote you-.

-This is an excerpt from Social Power, workplace module.
+This is an excerpt from Power University, workplace module.